 C.3.4 Directors are entitled to manage their own affairs in privacy.
 However, their work must be carried out in an environment which is free from any suggestion of improper influence.
 Those providing information must be confident that it will be properly handled and conflicts of interest must be identified immediately and be properly managed.
-In general, the application /examination of the conflict of interest principle must be based on substance rather than form.
 Directors must take steps to ensure that any conflict of interest which they may be subject to does not affect a decision taken by the Bank.